CORPORATE & BUSINESS

 If I incorporate, will anyone else be able to use my chosen Corporate Name?

-Issuance of a name by the Secretary of State does not necessarily give a person the exclusive right to use of that name.
+Issuance of a name by the Secretary of State does not necessarily give a person the exclusive right to use that name.
 Many businesses do not choose to incorporate.
 A Secretary of State’s office generally has no record of these and thus cannot search names of unincorporated businesses.

 Is there a minimum age for Officers of a Corporation?